The Yoorrook commission is Aboriginal-led and is the first truth-telling body to be established in Australia.

 The Victorian Government, the Assembly and the International Center for Transitional Justice worked together to create and independent panel that would oversee the nominations for the Commission and then decide on the final Commissioners.

-- Professor Eleanor Bourke (Chair) – a Wergaia/Wamba Wamba Elder with decades of leadership and dedication to advancing Aboriginal education and cultural heritage.
+- Professor Eleanor Bourke AM (Chair) - a Wergaia/Wamba Wamba Elder with decades of leadership and dedication to advancing Aboriginal education and cultural heritage.
+She has held executive positions in community, state and federal government agencies and has has had an extensive career in academia.

 - Dr Wayne Atkinson – a Yorta Yorta/Dja Dja Wurrung Elder and Traditional Owner and accomplished academic with substantial knowledge and experience in human rights, land justice, cultural heritage and Koori oral history programs.